ethereum-optimism/design-docs/protocol/superchainerc20/SuperchainERC20-factory.md.md

 **Creation method**

 The `OptimismSuperchainERC20` addresses should be independent of the implementations. `CREATE` was discarded due to nonce dependability, and `CREATE2` was discarded because of its dependence on the creation code.
 For these reasons, the factory should use `CREATE3`.
+The safest way to use `CREATE3` is through [CreateX](https://github.com/pcaversaccio/createx), which will be a pre-install in the OP stack.

 The salt will be composed of the L1 address and the token metadata.
 This implies that the same L1 token can have multiple SuperchainERC20 representation, as long as the metadata also changes.